Lakshmihulkoti/-M2-EmbSys-/Project.c/README.md

 ## Analogue Energy Meter:
 ![Screenshot (52)](https://user-images.githubusercontent.com/98826329/155767374-dd8dc8c1-1eb9-4b09-ab1b-08ad1c49c517.png)
-* Energy or electrical metre is a device that measures the amount of electrical energy consumed by a residence business or any electrical covid device .
+* Energy or electrical meter is a device that measures the amount of electrical energy consumed by a residence business or any electrically- powered device .
 * Electrical meteres are typically calibrated in billing units the most common one being the kilowatt hour.

 ## GSM Modern :
 ![Screenshot (53)](https://user-images.githubusercontent.com/98826329/155767574-7e036686-8e59-4b82-af24-976d30569837.png)
 * GSM modern is a specialised type of modem which accepts sim card ,and operates over subscription to a mobile operator ,just like a mobile phone.
 * From the mobile operator prospective, a GSM modem looks like just mobile phone .
-* GSM module has been used to send receive messages.
+* GSM module has been used to send & receive messages.

 ## LCD :
 ![Screenshot (47)](https://user-images.githubusercontent.com/98826329/155748710-974898bc-56ef-49d1-bb33-3a436c36dd74.png)